TaylorMonacelli/openunison.github.io/docs/identity providers/okta.md

     groups: groups
 ```

-Once you have updated the `orchestra-secrets-source` with your `OIDC_CLIENT_SECRET` and updated the `oidc` section of your values.yaml, you can continue with [deploying OpenUnison](../../deployauth/#the-short-version).
+Once you have updated the `orchestra-secrets-source` with your `OIDC_CLIENT_SECRET` and updated the `oidc` section of your values.yaml, you can continue with the [Deploy the Portal](../../deployauth#deploy-the-portal) step.

 ## Namespace as a Service